Encrypt Drives Using LUKS on Oracle Linux

 Send lab feedback

-Encrypt Drives using LUKS on Oracle Linux
+Encrypt Drives Using LUKS on Oracle Linux

 Introduction

-Oracle Linux includes device mapper crypt (dm-crypt) and the Linux Unified Key Setup (LUKS) to handle encryption on block devices.
+Oracle Linux includes a device mapper crypt (dm-crypt) and the Linux Unified Key Setup (LUKS) to handle encryption on block devices.

 Objectives